gavinlyonsrepo/pic_12F675_projects/projects/push_button_c/README.md

 Features
 ----------------------

-In this folder the source code in c can be found in file blink_c_4
+In this folder the source code in c can be found in file pushbutton_c

+Push button is attached as so with pull up resistor.

 ![PIC](https://github.com/gavinlyonsrepo/pic_12F675_projects/blob/master/images/pushbutton.jpg)